 The trick here is that you have to fly from the West Coast – specifically Los Angeles (LAX) or Phoenix (PHX) with American or Los Angeles, San Francisco (SFO), San Jose (SJC), San Diego (SAN), Portland (PDX), or Seattle (SEA) with Alaska.

 So long as there's a nonstop flight, you can fly from all those cities to all four major Hawaiian airports at this low price.
 Venture Miles transfer to British Airways on a 1:1 basis, so 26,000 Venture Miles is all you need.

 But if you're not on the West Coast, you're probably better off booking flights on Delta … using miles from Virgin Atlantic.
 The airline charges just 45,000 miles roundtrip all the way from Minneapolis-St. Paul (MSP) to Honolulu (HNL) – a fraction of what Delta itself regularly charges.

 Venture Miles also transfer 1:1 to Virgin Red – the overarching loyalty program for all things Virgin – so 45,000 miles means you're set.
 Just beware that finding the Delta flights you want can be a bit of a challenge, so be sure to read our guide on how to book these Delta flights for huge savings.
 And never transfer miles before you've confirmed the flights you want are available.

 Prefer to fly United?
-You can get a great deal using Singapore KrisFlyer miles to book United flights to Hawaii and back: 35,000 miles roundtrip!
-One thing to be aware of: Transfers to Singapore can take up to five days to hit your account, so there may be a holdup.
+You can get a great deal using Singapore KrisFlyer miles to book United flights to Hawaii and back: 39,000 miles roundtrip!
+One thing to be aware of, though, is that transfers to Singapore can take up to five days to hit your account, so there may be a holdup.

 …Or Just 15K to Hawaii and Back!